Tejas-Sakpal/last-minute-revision/SQL_Interview_LastMinute_Prep.md

 **Interview tips:** Restate the question and confirm the schema, think aloud, start simple then refine, prefer `JOIN`s over correlated subqueries when performance matters, handle NULLs and ties explicitly, and mention indexing when asked about performance.

 ---

-*Good luck, Tejas — read it top-to-bottom once, then drill Section 15 (write each query from memory) and Section 16 (gotchas).
-Those win interviews.*